caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

 The nature of inquiry is quite a fascinating pursuit.
-We, by definition, are animals that explore and exploit information regarding about everything and anything within the bounds of our senses.
-We seek truth about everything.
-Such process entails the manipulation and analysis of information that received from the environment.
-Throughout history, we ask ourselves key-defining questions that progresses our advancement in technology - How did the first invention of fire begin?
-How did the first scientist purposed the idea of gravity?
+We, by definition, are animals that explore and exploit information regarding everything and anything within the bounds of our senses.
+We seek the truth about everything.
+Such a process entails the manipulation and analysis of information received from the environment.
+Throughout history, we ask ourselves key-defining questions that progress our advancement in technology - How did the first invention of fire begin?
+How did the first scientist propose the idea of gravity?
 How did the first philosopher contemplate the nature of existence?

 Alas,

-*How did the first software engineer, after creating a bug, decide to call it a 'feature' and not just an 'unplanned feature of surprise'?*
+*How did the first software engineer, after creating a bug, decide to call it a 'feature'?*

 Fascinating as these inquiries entails, such reach is bounded by the nature of the inquiry itself.
 That is, our inquiries we purpose, often entails some sort of fundamental characteristics and methodologies used in seeking such information in any domain or phenomenon in the first place.

 ### The Social Etiquette of a Hacker

-Akin to how scientific inquiry relies on empirical methods, observations, and experiments, and philosophical inquiry focusing more on logical reasoning and conceptual analysis.
-Us, software engineers, have our own rigorous methodology to crafting our own nature of inquiries.
-One approach is grounded by the principles by ESR, or, should I say, the one and only, Eric Steven Raymond, a prominent programmer during the early days of CS, known for his literature work in software engineering and open source, The Cathedral and the Bazaar.
-He's quite known within the CS lore, and an exemplar that all aspiring software engineers should look up too.
-Throughout his experiences in software and collaboration, he purposes a series of premises of the nature of software engineering inquiries, or should ESR empahsizes, *the social etiquette of a hacker*.
+Akin to how scientific inquiry relies on empirical methods, observations, and experiments, and philosophical inquiry focuses more on logical reasoning and conceptual analysis.
+We, software engineers, have a rigorous methodology for crafting our nature of inquiries.
+One approach is grounded by the principles of ESR, or, should I say, the one and only, Eric Steven Raymond, a prominent programmer during the early days of CS, known for his literature work in software engineering and open source, The Cathedral and the Bazaar.
+He's quite well known within the CS lore and an exemplar that all aspiring software engineers should look up to.
+Throughout his experiences in software and collaboration, he proposes a series of premises of the nature of software engineering inquiries, or should ESR emphasize, *the social etiquette of a hacker*.
 ESR has full in-depth principles in his blog.
 For a full analysis, see [How to Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).
-Here, I attempt to compress key principles and properties directly into formulating an influential "smart" question
+Here, I attempt to compress key principles and properties directly into formulating an influential "smart" question.

 #### The Methodological Approach of Inquiries for Software Engineers